 In a volatile market like crypto, investors always look for ways to protect their assets.
 In this market, just like any other, nobody wants to lose money.
 Consequently, it’s essential to introduce a price floor for the value of your assets.

 These situations can benefit from stop-loss orders or portfolio stop losses.
-However, some people have trouble figuring out where they should set their prices.
+However, some people need help figuring out where to set their prices.
 If you set them up too far away, you could lose a lot of money in a tragic scenario.

 Our quick guide will explain the difference between the two strategies traders can employ to protect their portfolios.
 Understanding the peculiarities of stop-loss orders and portfolio stop losses is fundamental for every trader.